 Ensuring a fair market value when listing your home is imperative.
-If someone is paying cash for house that fits their criteria, you should consider lowering the price.
+If someone is paying cash for house that fits their criteria, you should consider lowering the price or investing in plumbing upgrades.
 You can work with a knowledgeable real estate agent to make sure you have the right listing price and everything else is in order.

 Originally posted 2019-11-06 15:01:29.
 Republished by Blog Post Promoter